 But the government has now increased this grant to cover 55% of a worker’s average monthly trading profits over three months, up to a maximum cap of £5,160.

 The second grant will cover the 3-month period from 1 February 2021 to 30 April 2021.
-The government has not yet confirmed the value of this second grant.
+The grant is worth 80% of your average monthly trading profits, covering three months, capped at £7500.

 Both grants will be taxable and they’ll also be subject to National Insurance contributions.